 While the guide is written for two full days on the Oregon Coast, if you have extra time to spend in the area we’re including extra ideas of things to do in Cannon Beach at the end of this guide.
 If you’re anything like us, you’ll fall in love with this area and want to stay longer or come back again and again!

 Looking for more things to do in Oregon?
-Check out our Oregon guides:
+Check out these guides & videos:

 Before embarking on your adventure, please review the Leave No Trace principles to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!